 Star Jasmine – Is a vine that spreads about 20-25 ft. wide about 8″ tall if left alone.
 It will have a hard time growing in full sun but does retain its foliage during the winter months.
 Blooming season is from mid-spring until about early summer.
 White star-shaped blooms and a fast-growing vine.
 Will grow about 2-3 ft. per year.

-Periwinkle (Vinca minor) is another fast-growing vine and likes shade.
+A fast-growing vine and likes shade it will have a hard time growing in full sun.
 It produces a nice blue flower during most of the spring season.
 Sometimes called common periwinkle and or vinca vine.
 It will grow to about 3-4 inches tall and will spread 2ft. or more in one year.
 It is a perennial but goes dormant during in places where temperatures get below 32° Fahrenheit during the winter seasons.
 Space them out about 2-3 ft. apart for quick groundcover.

 Ice Plants for Ground Cover

 Ice plant (Delosperma nubigenum ) will tolerate the full hot sun even in mid-summer.
 You can also use it in a large decorative container for a beautiful cascading effect.
-Extremely fast growing groundcover.
+Extremely fast-growing groundcover.
 Will spread about 12 ft. wide and about 4-6 inches tall.
 The yellow variety (photo below) is the hardiest and will typically bloom longer than the other types of ice plants.
 Space them about 3-4 ft. apart for some quick groundcover during the summer seasons.
 There are numerous colors yellow, purple, and red flowers are the most common.
-Low maintenance and drought tolerant.
+They are low maintenance and drought-tolerant plants.

 Yellow Ice plant